-Learning disabilities is a term that may have been used in reference to your child.
+Learning Disabilities for Children and Getting SSILearning disabilities is a term that may have been used in reference to your child.
 Learning disabilities is a term that may be very disturbing to you as a parent.

 It is extremely important that you understand what learning disabilities are not.
 Learning disabilities are not about motivation or intelligence.
 Children who have learning disabilities are not dumb or lazy.
 Most children with learning disabilities are just as smart and intelligent as children who do not have these disorders.